Cabbage Pakoda (Indian Cabbage Fritters)

 * Percent Daily Values are based on a 2000 calorie diet.

-This Cabbage Pakoda recipe post from the blog archives (first published in July 2010) has been updated and republished on 24 June 2021.
+Cabbage Pakoda recipe from the blog archives was first published on July 2010.

 Share This Recipe: